shenwei356/seqkit/doc/docs/faq.md

 ## How to find FASTA/Q sequences containing degenerate bases and locate them?

-`seqkit fx2tab` coverts FASTA/Q to tabular format and can output the sequence alphabet in a new column.
+`seqkit fx2tab` converts FASTA/Q to tabular format and can output the sequence alphabet in a new column.
 And then text searching tools can be used to filter the table.